-Monterrey is a meat town, and its food culture is one of the best reasons to come.
-This is norteño cooking: grilled, generous and built around beef and goat.
+Monterrey is a meat town, and its food is one of the best reasons to come.
+This is norteño cooking: grilled, generous, built around beef and goat, and served with wheat flour tortillas rather than corn.
+Lean into it; the city’s food scene is the point.

 The dishes to plan around

 Cabrito.
-Young goat roasted upright over coals, the signature regio dish.
-It’s rich, a little gamey, and best at an old-school asador where they’ve been doing it for decades.
-A full plate at a proper cabrito house runs roughly 350 to 600 pesos, so it’s a splurge, but it’s the meal to have here.
+Young milk-fed goat splayed on a spit and roasted upright over coals (cabrito al pastor), the signature regio dish.
+It’s rich and faintly gamey, with the crispy skin the prize.
+Eat it at an old-school asador house that’s been doing it for decades.
+A full plate at a proper cabrito house runs roughly 350 to 600 MXN (approximate), so it’s a splurge, but it’s the meal to have here.
+Order the paleta (shoulder) if you like it crisp, the pierna (leg) if you want it meatier.

 Carne asada.
-More a social ritual than a menu item, grilled beef eaten with tortillas, grilled onions and salsa.
-Every neighborhood taquería does a version.
+More a weekend ritual than a menu item: grilled beef, usually arrachera (skirt) or agujas, eaten with flour tortillas, grilled spring onions, guacamole and salsa.
+Every neighborhood taquería does a version, and a plate of tacos will run roughly 90 to 180 MXN (approximate).

-Machaca.
-Dried, shredded beef scrambled with eggs, onion and chile, the classic norteño breakfast.
-Cheap and everywhere.
+Machaca con huevo.
+Dried, shredded beef scrambled with egg, onion, tomato and chile, the classic norteño breakfast, wrapped in a flour tortilla.
+Cheap and everywhere, often 60 to 110 MXN (approximate).

 Where to eat

-For cabrito, head to the long-running asador houses rather than anything downtown chasing tourists; the ones full of local families are the ones to trust.
-Taquerías and asadero stands serving tacos by weight are the everyday move, with a filling meal often around 80 to 150 pesos.
+For cabrito, head to the long-running asador houses in the center and along the main avenues rather than anything downtown chasing tourists; the ones full of local families are the ones to trust, and midday Sunday is when it’s best.
+For everyday eating, taquerías and asadero stands serving tacos by weight are the move, with a filling meal often 80 to 150 MXN (approximate).
+For a sit-down mid-range meal, San Pedro around the Calzada del Valle has the polished restaurants and craft-beer spots.
+Meal timing here runs late by some standards: breakfast (machaca) through mid-morning, comida the big meal from about 2 to 4pm, and carne asada and drinks stretching into the night.

 Markets and sweets

-Look for local markets for machaca, cheeses and the pan dulce.
-Save room for glorias, the regional caramel-and-pecan candy from nearby Linares, sold all over the city.
-A bag of them makes the cheapest, most regio souvenir you can bring home.
+The Mercado Juárez downtown is the spot for machaca, regional cheeses, dried chiles and a cheap stall meal; go before 2pm.
+Save room for glorias, the caramel-and-pecan candy from nearby Linares sold all over the city, plus semitas and other pan dulce.
+A bag of glorias is the cheapest, most regio souvenir you can carry home.